Provides information on mindfulness, how to practise it and how it can help with mental health problems.

 Many people find practising mindfulness helps them manage their day-to-day wellbeing, but it doesn't always work for everyone.
 For more information, see our page on whether mindfulness is right for you.

 In this video, Rebecca, a mindfulness teacher, explains her understanding of mindfulness.
-This video is five minutes and twenty-one seconds long.
+This video is 5 minutes and 21 seconds long.

 Mindfulness works by taking your focus to the present moment and away from other thoughts.